-(1) Site Design
+- (1) Site Design - (a) General Standards

-- (i) Site design is the physical articulation of all elements within the project boundaries.
-Elements include the land, water features, open space, buffers, buildings, artworks, recreational areas, streets, sidewalks, trails, parking areas, alley, views, shading patterns, trees, street furniture, pavement materials, screening and more.
-These elements fit together to form the fabric of a business area. - (ii) Site design has an effect on: defining spaces, providing or screening views, highlighting architectural features, buffering winds, reducing glare, providing shade, accentuating entrances, preventing erosion, regulating circulation, enhancing property values, beautifying the site and in general influencing man's interaction with the natural and built environment. - (iii) In Kingston's core areas some of the early buildings have been in place for over 150 years.
-Some of the natural features that also contribute to the views and setting of Kingston, like the mountains, streams, and valleys, that surround the City have not been greatly changed by human intervention.
+- (i) Site design articulates all elements within the site boundaries including land and water features, buildings, artworks, landscaping, recreational areas, streets and sidewalks, parking areas, street furniture, pavement materials, screening and more.
+These elements fit together to form the fabric of a business area. - (ii) Site design has an effect on: defining spaces, providing or screening views, highlighting architectural features, buffering winds, reducing glare, providing shade, accentuating entrances, preventing erosion, regulating circulation, enhancing property values, beautifying the site and in general influencing man's interaction with the natural and built environment. - (iii) In Kingston's core areas some of the early buildings have been in place for over 300 years.
+Some of the natural features that contribute to the views and setting of Kingston, like the mountains, streams, and valleys that surround the City, have not been greatly changed by human intervention.

-- (i) New construction must align the front façade of the building at, or as close as possible to, the front façade of an existing building on an adjacent property.
-In the case of a discrepancy of setbacks, the new building should align with at least one of the neighboring buildings. - (ii) New construction should attempt to work with any pre-existing building patterns found in adjacent or nearby buildings with regards to massing, height, scale and form.
+- (i) New construction must align the front façade of the building at, or as close as possible to, the front façade of existing buildings on adjacent property.
+In the case of a discrepancy of setbacks, the new building should align with at least one of the neighboring buildings. - (ii) New construction should attempt to work with any pre-existing building patterns found in adjacent or nearby buildings with regards to massing, height, scale and form. - (iii) New construction should place as much of the building width at the front of the lot as possible to maximize front façade exposure and maintain the street wall.
+The front façade should be kept parallel to the street. - (iv) The use of landscaping methods such as low walls, hedges and tree rows should be used to help maintain and reinforce a

-- (iii) New construction should place as much of the building width at the front of the lot as possible to maximize front façade exposure and maintain the street wall.
-The front façade should be kept parallel to the street. - (iv) The use of landscaping methods such as low walls, hedges and tree rows should be used to help maintain and reinforce a consistent street wall in areas where there are no building facades to define it. - (v) The primary entry on all new construction should be easily identifiable, scaled appropriately to the size of the building and should always face the street.
-In cases where the primary building entry should also be visible from an on-site parking area adjacent to the building, the entry may be placed at the corner of the structure so that it is may be visible from both the street and the parking area. - (vi) New construction located at corner intersections should place a majority of the building mass at the corner and/or wrap the corner by continuing façade elements such as the cornice on all street elevations. - (vii) All required off-street parking areas should be located at the side or rear of the building where practical and in conformity with adjacent parcels. . - (viii) All on-site parking, vehicle loading or service areas located within sight of the street must be screened from view using appropriate architectural or landscaping methods. - (ix) On-site parking areas, vehicle loading or service areas should connect to any existing service alleys or adjacent parking areas, if available, to allow alternate means of egress. - (x) Proposed on-site parking areas should be located next to any adjacent existing parking lots if possible to provide shared parking opportunities which can serve neighboring buildings simultaneously.
+- consistent street wall in areas where there are no building facades to define it. - (v) The primary entry on all new construction should be easily identifiable, scaled appropriately to the size of the building and should always face the street.
+In cases where the primary building entry should also be visible from an on-site parking area adjacent to the building, the entry may be placed at the corner of the structure so that it is may be visible from both the street and the parking area. - (vi) New construction located at corner intersections should place a majority of the building mass at the corner and/or wrap the corner by continuing façade elements such as the cornice on all street elevations. - (vii) All required off-street parking areas should be located at the side or rear of the building where practical and in conformity with adjacent parcels. - (viii) All on-site parking, vehicle loading or service areas located within sight of the street must be screened from view using appropriate architectural or landscaping methods. - (ix) On-site parking areas, vehicle loading or service areas should connect to any existing service alleys or adjacent parking areas, if available, to allow alternate means of egress. - (x) Proposed on-site parking areas should be located next to any adjacent existing parking lots if possible to provide shared parking opportunities which can serve neighboring buildings simultaneously.